 The winner of the prestigious 2011 Austrian Cultural Forum Translation Prize was renowned American translator Damion Searls.
 Searls received the award for his translation of Austrian playwright and novelist Elfriede Jelinek’s essay her not all her (on/with Robert Walser) [er nicht als er (zu, mit Robert Walser)], first published in 1998.
 Jelinek was awarded the Nobel Prize for Literature in 2004.

 The winner of the 2010 ACF Translation Prize was David Dollenmayer, who was honored for his translation of Michael Köhlmeier’s Idyll With Drowning Dog (Idylle mit ertrinkendem Hund), first published in German in 2008.
-David Dollenmayer was presented with the SWAROVSKI-sponsored crystal trophy by renowned critic Daniela Strigl in a ceremony on December 6, 2010, at the Austrian Cultural Forum.
-The event included a conversation between Mr. Dollenmayer and Fatima Naqvi (Rutgers University), followed by a short reading of the award-winning text and a reception honoring the winner.

 The inaugural Translation Prize was awarded to three translators: Jean M. Snook, Uljana Wolf, and Christian Hawkey.
 Wolf and Hawkey collected and translated the works of distinguished author Ilse Aichinger in an anthology of short prose pieces titled Bad Words published by Fischer Verlag.
 Bad Words includes a large selection of Aichinger’s texts from the sixties onwards that had not been previously published in English.
 Jean M. Snook’s outstanding translation of Gert Jonke's novel The Distant Sound conveyed the literary and linguistic intricacy of his work in English.